All GLP-1 medications from licensed 503A pharmacies Browse Products

 The key metric is protein density.
 You need foods that deliver the most protein per calorie.
 Chicken breast, Greek yogurt, egg whites, tuna, cottage cheese, and whey protein powder are your best friends.
 Check out our for a full week of meals that hit these targets.

-If you are not sure about your lean body mass, your can help you estimate it during your consultation.
+If you aren't sure about your lean body mass, your can help you estimate it during your consultation.
 Some people also use a body composition scale or DEXA scan for more precise numbers.

 Practical Strategies to Hit Your Protein Goals